A New Humanism Beyond Prescriptive Narrative

 However, a new philosophy for the end of the age of agriculture cannot overcome tribalism if it attempts to become universal prescriptive narrative.

-Judgments made with the weight of individual conscience encourage the evolution of consciousness and reduce our atavistic dependence on ideologies and other dogma.
+Judgments made with the weight of individual conscience encourage the evolution of consciousness and reduce our divisive, atavistic dependence on mythological origins.
 We have learned in our recent history that there are times when individual conscience must overwhelm group moral certainty.